 1. Made of adamant, or having the qualities of adamant; incapable of being broken, dissolved or penetrated.
 2. Like the diamond in hardness or lustre 3.
 My third poetry collection!

-Welcome to the first round of celebrations of the publication of Adamantine (Red Hen/Pighog Press, Pasadena), forthcoming July 11th in the US/Canada and December 11th in the UK.
+Welcome to the first round of celebrations of the publication of Adamantine (Red Hen/Pighog Press, Pasadena), which was published July 11th in the US/Canada and is forthcoming December 11th in the UK.
 Containing tributes to an international range of artists and activists, and a lyric sequence responding to my breast cancer treatment, the book honours women’s tenacity and lustre.
-While not eco-poetry, whether by serendipity or occult foresight, the image of the hourglass is a recurring motif in the book, which is offered in the spirit of global solidarity that Extinction Rebellion has helped ignite this year – a grassroots uprising which may yet save us and our precious home.
+While the book is not an eco-poetry collection, whether by serendipity or occult foresight, the image of the hourglass is a motif in the poems and cover image; and in its internationalist scope Adamantine is offered in the spirit of global solidarity that Extinction Rebellion has helped ignite this year – a grassroots uprising which may yet save us and our precious home.

-After a pre-launch reading in Brighton July 18th, I’ll be touring North America with readings in New York City, Victoria, Vancouver, Saskatoon and Regina.
+After a pre-launch celebration at ONCA Gallery in Brighton July 18th, I’ll be touring North America with readings in New York City, Victoria, Vancouver, Saskatoon and Regina.
 Doing all that flying was not a decision I took lightly, but I’m also going over for a family reunion, and have paid my carbon offsets, so I hope all my XR mates can forgive me!

 ADAMANTINE SUMMER CELEBRATIONS [Full details on FB]

 July 6th: Palestine Expo, ‘Creatives Corner’.Olympia London.
 12:15-12:40.
 Reading also from A Blade of Grass: New Palestinian Poetry, as part of this massive, weekend-long celebration of Palestinian culture.
 Tickets here.